huggingface/blog/mask2former.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-**This guide introduces Mask2Former, a state-of-the-art neural network for image segmentation.
-The model is now available in [`🤗 transformers`](https://huggingface.co/transformers), an open-source library that offers easy-to-use implementations of state-of-the-art models.
+**This guide introduces Mask2Former and OneFormer, 2 state-of-the-art neural networks for image segmentation.
+The models are now available in [`🤗 transformers`](https://huggingface.co/transformers), an open-source library that offers easy-to-use implementations of state-of-the-art models.
 Along the way, you'll learn about the difference between the various forms of image segmentation.**

 ## Image segmentation